-Xanthomas are like tumor—a collection of foamy histiocytes in the dermis.
-They may be associated with familial or acquired disorders resulting in hyperlipidemia, with lymphoproliferative malignant neoplasms, or with no underlying disorder.
-Tuberous xanthomas occur as yellow nodules and are frequently associated with hypertriglyceridemia, but they are also seen in patients with hypercholesterolemia.
+Xanthomas are like tumors—a collection of foamy histiocytes in the dermis.
+They may be associated with familial or acquired disorders resulting in hyperlipidemia with no underlying medical disorder.
+Tuberous xanthoma form as yellow nodules and are frequently associated with hypertriglyceridemia, but they are also seen in patients with hypercholesterolemia.

 Causes of Tuberous Xanthoma

-All xanthomas have a primary cause of elevated levels of fat in the blood and body.
-This leads to excessive deposition of fat in tissues, the production of foam cells and eventually xanthomas.
-Here, some factors are responsible for this disease.
+All xanthoma are primarily caused by elevated levels of fat in the blood and body.
+This leads to excessive deposition of fat in tissues, the production of foamy cells and eventually xanthoma.
+Here, some factors are responsible for the predisposition of developing Xanthoma.

-are all diseases that have elevated levels of lipid in the blood and hence predispose to tuberous xanthomas.
+Genetic diseases and familial conditions may lead to elevated levels of lipid in the blood and hence predispose to the development of tuberous xanthoma.

 - Firm, uncomplicated, red-yellow nodules that develop on the stressed areas like— knees, elbows, and buttocks.
 These are a little different than the typical xanthelasma definition but follow the same pattern.